flaneurette/Task-Management-Tips/README.md

 Summarize each chapter in **one sentence**

 ```
-  1. Vulnerability: people are vulnerable for reason Z"*.
+  1. Vulnerability: people are vulnerable for reason Z*.
   2. Psychological Mechanisms: Method A, B, and C
+  etc.
 ```

 #### 4. Key Points per Chapter

-For each chapter, create a list of **5–10 key points** or *"beats"* you want to hit before writing page by page.
+For each chapter, create a list of 5-10 key points or *"beats"* you want to hit before writing page by page.
 This prevents getting stuck midway.

 Key points / beats in Chapter 1:
 ```